Menu

 Running the Supervisor

-Invoking the supervisor works like any LangGraph graph.
-Pass a message, and it returns the full conversation history showing each agent’s contribution.
+Calling the supervisor is like calling any LangGraph graph.
+Pass a message and get back the full chat, showing each agent’s work.

 python